vAugagneur/plugins/Readme.md

 Still in development.
 DO NOT INSTALL OR USE unless you know what you're doing.

+## Installation

+### Cron job

+Please call `modules/cashway/cron_cashway_check_for_transactions.php`
+at most every 30 minutes, ideally, every hour.

+You may use PrestaShop Cron Task Manager module for this or your own scheduling system.

 ## Licenses

  * the PrestaShop-specific code of this module is licensed under the